christianmendoza/hugo-me-theme/README.md

 # Me

 Me is a slick, personal layout for any individual wanting a minimal online presence.
 Features include a big background image or video, logo, bio and icons.
 The theme also includes functionality for YouTube video backgrounds and Self-Hosted video backgrounds.
-It is a direct port of [One Page Love's](//onepagelove.com) [Me template](//onepagelove.com/me).
+It is a port of [Me](//onepagelove.com/me) by [One Page Love](//onepagelove.com).

 ![Hugo Me Theme screenshot](https://raw.githubusercontent.com/christianmendoza/hugo-me-theme/master/images/screenshot.png)